LMSBioinformatics/mrclms.bioinfo.io/introToR_Day2.md

 ```
 Here the message is printed because x is greater than y.

 ```r
 y <- 20
 if(x > y){
   message("The value of x is ",x," is greater than ", y) }
 ```
-Here, x is not longer greater than y so no message is printed.
+Here, x is not longer greater than y, so no message is printed.

-We really still want a message telling us what was the result of the comparison even if it didn't pass criteria
+We really still want a message telling us what was the result of the condition.

 else following an if().
 ========================